reasoned thought for an age of uncertainty

 Among the many odd turns in this power struggle, Kim Jong-un also appears to have targeted his eldest brother, Kim Jong-nam, with an assassin attempt in 2010.
 Kim Jong-nam had been critical of the transfer of power to his half-brother (whom he purportedly has never met) in a book released through a Japanese journalist.
 In the book, Jong-nam poignantly notes, “It is questionable how a hereditary successor who has been through (successor) training for only about two years can take over the absolute authority that has continued for 37 years.
 What will likely happen is that existing groups that hold power will succeed my father, while keeping the young successor as a symbol.”

 Given Jong-un’s meteoric rise amidst vastly more experienced and powerful men, this does in fact seem to be what has transpired in North Korea.
-With the Kim Jong-il’s death and the revision of the North Korean constitution in 2009, the state seems to have no other purpose than to serve its military, which is headed by O Kuk-ryol and Jan Sung-taek.
-While Kim Jong-un is exulted as a supreme leader by the North Korean government, he appears to have been chosen merely to present some semblance of continuity to North Korea’s past.
+With Kim Jong-il’s death and the revision of the North Korean constitution in 2009, the state seems to have no other purpose than to serve its military, which is headed by O Kuk-ryol and Jan Sung-taek.
+While Kim Jong-un is exulted as a supreme leader by the North Korean government, he appears to have been chosen merely to present some semblance of continuity with North Korea’s past.
 The totalitarian military state has found its masthead.